mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 sure that the right reviewer sees the problem, and then track that it gets resolved.

 But also, don't *overuse* your reviewers.
-Everyone has a tolernace for how much they're willing to help.
+Everyone has a tolerance for how much they're willing to help.
 You may have to spread things out a little.
 Getting to know your reviewers personally and learning their interests can help you to make decisions about when and where to use them.